 Floating Bridge

 Although often preferred by modern players that engage in fast playing and guitar pyrotechnics, floating bridges have been around since the 1920s.
-The Bigsby model was the first commercially successful vibrato system, and still, one that is sought after today by players with a taste for vintage gear.
+The Bigsby model was the first commercially successful vibrato system, and still is sought after today by players with a taste for vintage gear.

 Later, the block tremolo bridge had a big influence on floating bridge designs, as it paved the way for curbing extreme detuning caused by the tremolo movement.